aileen-byte/Team14/personal statements/Venice.md

 ## ALU

 The ALU (Arithmetic Logic Unit) is one of the core components of the CPU datapath.
 Its primary role is to perform the arithmetic and logical operations required by RISC-V instructions.
-In our implementation, the ALU supports a set of arithmetic operations—ADD and SUB—as well as logical operations such as AND, OR, and XOR.
+In our implementation, the ALU supports a set of arithmetic operations - ADD and SUB - as well as logical operations AND, OR, and XOR.
 Additionally, a pass-through operation is included, which simply forwards the second operand (ALUop2).
 A default case is also implemented to set the output to zero for any unsupported ALU control value.

 In the earlier Lab 4 design, an explicit equality (EQ) operation existed within the ALU to support branch decisions.
 However, in the full single-cycle implementation, this operation was removed and replaced with a dedicated Zero logic block.
 After the ALU computes its result, the Zero output is asserted if the result is equal to zero, implemented as Zero = (ALUout == {DATA_WIDTH{1'b0}});.
 For branch instructions such as BEQ and BNE, the ALU performs a subtraction between the two source registers, and the Zero signal indicates whether the two values were equal.
 This simplifies the ALU while still enabling correct branch behaviour under the RISC-V ISA.